sleekmason/Lilidog/README.md

 Be aware that in this case, newer doesn't always equate with better. <br/>
 An rc kernel newly patched by debian may run slower than the kernel in stable. <br/>
-Compiling your own vanilla kernel from https://www.kernel.org/ <br/>
+Compiling your own vanilla kernel from https://www.kernel.org/ or see below for a link to my kernels<br/>
 after building a stable image is the way to go for optimization purposes.
 However, If you have <br/>
 newer hardware, The firmware from sid and the newest Debian kernel available may be a saving grace. <br/>

+*Note - Please "star" this site!
+This lets others know there is something worthwhile here. <br/>
 ### Instructions on building your own ISO of Lilidog are at the end of this page.
 Easy peasy.

 [![Lilidog.png](https://i.postimg.cc/4yjn713c/Lilidog.png)](https://postimg.cc/y3X72cc6)